Prerequisite

 mysqlbinlog --no-defaults -s /var/log/mysql/mysql-bin.000001

-In some cases, you don't want to log events in binary log file, for example database recovery process.
+Sometimes, you do not want to log events in a binary log file, for example, a database recovery process.
 In that case, you can disable the binary log with the following command:

 mysqlbinlog --no-defaults -D /var/log/mysql/mysql-bin.000001

-In the above guide, you learned how to enable the binary log in MySQL.
-You also learned how to view a binary log with mysqlbinlog command.
+The above guide taught you how to enable the binary log in MySQL.
+You also learned how to view a binary log with the mysqlbinlog command.
 I hope this will help you in your day-to-day operations.